 ACAS II works independently of the aircraft navigation, flight management systems, and Air Traffic Control (ATC) ground systems.
 While assessing threats it does not take into account the ATC clearance, pilot’s intentions or autopilot inputs.

-Currently, the only commercially available implementations of ICAO standard for ACAS II (Airborne Collision Avoidance System) are TCAS II version 7.0 and 7.1 (Traffic alert and Collision Avoidance System).
+Currently, the only commercially available implementations of ICAO standard for ACAS II (Airborne Collision Avoidance System) are TCAS II versions 7.0 and 7.1 (Traffic alert and Collision Avoidance System).

 What are the safety benefits of TCAS II?